-The rest of this site assumes the reader has basic knowledge about PrEP and provides a step-by-step guide for people in Vancouver, BC, who do not have insurance coverage for PrEP to import a generic version from a foreign pharmacy for approximately $45 CAD per month.
+The rest of this site assumes the reader has basic knowledge about PrEP and provides a step-by-step guide for people in Canada who do not have coverage for PrEP to import a generic version from a foreign pharmacy for approximately $45 CAD per month.

-People elsewhere in the country can also follow this guide by substituting information relating to their area, which is found on the page called Other Canadian Cities
+The site uses the template/examples for those living in Vancouver, but people elsewhere in the country can also follow this guide by substituting information relating to their area, found on the page called Other Canadian Cities

 A quick overview of the process: